pqrkchqps/diehard-dot-fund-user-manual/frequently_asked_questions.md

 ## Does it cost to use Loomio?

-Check out our pricing page at [loomio.org/pricing](https://www.loomio.org/pricing).
+Check out our pricing plans [here](https://www.loomio.org/pricing).

 ## Can I sign in with Google, Facebook or Twitter?